OpenEvalProject/evals/manuscripts/elife-13662/v2/manuscript.md

 The Ca2+ ions have different peak heights in the anomalous difference maps, which are correlated with different Ca2+-occupancies at various sites.
 The Ca2+ ions at sites 1 and 2 have strong peaks (12.1–13.1 σ), indicating that these are high-occupancy sites.
 The Ca2+ ions at sites 3 (7.3 – 9.0 σ) and 4 (5.8 σ) have weaker anomalous peaks, which suggest low occupancy and possibly low affinity.
 The Ca2+ ion at site 4 has the weakest peak compared with other sites, which is consistent with the site being occupied only at elevated Ca2+ concentration for receptor activation.

-## Anion binding
+### Anion binding

-We identified a total of four anion-binding sites in the inactive and active CaSR ECD structures based on anomalous difference maps (1–4 or 1'-4’ in the second protomer) (
+We identified a total of four anion-binding sites in the inactive and active CaSR ECD structures based on anomalous difference maps (1–4 or 1'-4’ in the second protomer) (Figure 7; Figure 7—figure supplement 1; Table 1—source data 1).
+Sites 1–3 are located above the interdomain cleft in the LB1 domain, and site 4 is part of LB2 domain.

 ![Figure 7.](https://cdn.elifesciences.org/articles/13662/elife-13662-fig7-v2.jpg)

 **Figure 7.:** (A) Inactive-state structure showing peaks in anomalous difference Fourier map (green mesh; 3σ) that correspond to bound SO42- ions.
 Sites are labeled 1–3 or 1'-3' for each protomer.
 (B) Specific contacts between CaSR ECD and each bound SO42- ion within one protomer of the inactive structure.
 Anomalous difference Fourier map (green): 3.5σ.
 Fo-Fc map (blue): 4σ.
 Dashed lines represent hydrogen bonds.
 (C) Active-state structure showing peaks in anomalous difference Fourier map (green mesh; 3σ) that correspond to bound PO43- ions.
 Sites are labeled 2 and 4 or 2' and 4' for each protomer.
 (D) Specific contacts between CaSR ECD and each bound PO43- ion within one protomer of the active structure.
 Anomalous difference Fourier map (green): 3.5σ.
 Fo-Fc map (blue): 4σ.
 (E) Active-state structure of CaSR ECD showing the additional hydrogen bonds formed across the interdomain cleft in the absence of any bound anion at sites 1 and 3 (left).
-Comparison of inactive (red) and active (light blue) structures in the region of anion binding sites 1 (center) and 3 (right).DOI: http://dx.doi.org/10.7554/eLife.13662.019
+Comparison of inactive (red) and active (light blue) structures in the region of anion binding sites 1 (center) and 3 (right).

 ![Figure 7—figure supplement 1.](https://cdn.elifesciences.org/articles/13662/elife-13662-fig7-figsupp1-v2.jpg)

 **Figure 7—figure supplement 1.:** (A) Active-state structure of CaSR ECD showing the peaks in anomalous difference Fourier map (3σ) that correspond to bound PO43- ions.
 The sites are labeled 2 and 4 or 2' and 4' for each protomer.
 (B, C) Specific contacts between CaSR ECD and each bound PO43- ion within both protomers of the active structure.
 Anomalous difference Fourier map (green): 3.5σ.
 Fo-Fc map (blue): 4σ.
-Dashed lines represent hydrogen bonds.DOI: http://dx.doi.org/10.7554/eLife.13662.020
+Dashed lines represent hydrogen bonds.

 In the inactive structure, electron densities revealed that anions were bound at sites 1–3 (Figure 7A,B).
 In the active structure, only sites 2 and 4 are occupied (Figure 7C,D).
 We modeled the anions as SO42- ions in the inactive state and PO43- ions in the active state given their respective presence in the crystallization reagents.
 It is also possible that endogenous anions other than SO42- and PO43- are bound at these sites.

 The anion at site 1 is coordinated by the guanidine group of R62 and backbone nitrogen of Y63 (Figure 7B).
 In the absence of a bound anion in the active state, the side chain of LB1 residue R62 reaches across the interdomain cleft to form a salt bridge with E277 of LB2 domain (Figure 7E).
 This contact stabilizes the closed conformation of the CaSR VFT module.

-The anion bound at site 2 is held in place by multiple hydrogen bonds with the side chains of R66, R69, W70, and S417, and main chains of R415, I416, and S417 (
+The anion bound at site 2 is held in place by multiple hydrogen bonds with the side chains of R66, R69, W70, and S417, and main chains of R415, I416, and S417 (Figure 7B,D).
+The structural integrity of this site is important for receptor function.
+Each of the mutations R66H, R69E, and S417L essentially eradicated receptor signaling (Figure 8A,B).
+Among these, R66H is a disease-associated mutation (Hendy et al., 2009; Pidasheva et al., 2006).

 ![Figure 8.](https://cdn.elifesciences.org/articles/13662/elife-13662-fig8-v2.jpg)

 **Figure 8.:** (A, B) Dose-dependent Ca2+-stimulated IP accumulation (A) and intracellular Ca2+ mobilization (B) in cells transiently expressing wt or mutant CaSR.
 Naturally-occurring inactivating mutations R66H, R69E, and S417L are located at anion-binding site 2 (or 2').
-(C) Effect of SO42- ion on Ca2+-stimulated IP accumulation in cells transiently expressing wild-type CaSR.DOI: http://dx.doi.org/10.7554/eLife.13662.021
+(C) Effect of SO42- ion on Ca2+-stimulated IP accumulation in cells transiently expressing wild-type CaSR.

 Anion-binding site 3 is adjacent to site 2.
 The bound anion is also coordinated by R66 and additionally by T412 (Figure 7B).
 In the active state, the side chain of LB1 residue R66 forms a hydrogen bond with S301 of LB2 domain (Figure 7E).
 This interaction also serves to maintain the CaSR ECD in a closed conformation.